 Tropical Storm Michael turns into hurricane as Florida braces for impact

-Tropical Storm Michael has now been upgraded to hurricane status as the storm continues to pick up momentum ahead of an anticipated landfall in Florida later this week.
+Tropical Storm Michael was upgraded to hurricane status mid-morning on Monday as the storm continues to pick up momentum ahead of an anticipated landfall in Florida later this week.

 The storm, which has maximum sustained winds of 75 mph, was about 90 miles east of Cozumel, Mexico Monday morning and is producing "heavy rainfall" and "flash-flooding" over Cuba, the National Hurricane Center said.